NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-09.md

 - **Perfect information.** Buyers and sellers in a perfectly competitive market have perfect information about the prices offered by all firms.
 This means that buyers know the best price they can get for a product, and sellers know the best price they can charge for a product.

 ## Revenue of a Competitive Firm
 This is the total amount of money the firm earns by selling its output.
-In a perfectly competitive market, the <mark style="background: #FFF3A3A6;">revenue of a firm is equal to the market price of the product multiplied by the quantity of output sold.</mark>
+In a *perfectly competitive market*, the <mark style="background: #FFF3A3A6;">revenue of a firm is equal to the market price of the product multiplied by the quantity of output sold.</mark> This can be expressed mathematically as:

-The total revenue of a firm is equal to the price times the quantity sold.
-This can be expressed mathematically as:
 $$
-\[TR = P \cdot Q\]
+TR = P \cdot Q
 $$
-The average revenue (AR) of a firm is equal to the total revenue (TR) divided by the quantity of output sold.
-This can be expressed mathematically as:
-$$
-\[AR = \dfrac{TR}{Q}\]
-$$
-The marginal revenue (MR) of a firm is the change in total revenue from selling one additional unit of output.
-This can be expressed mathematically as:
-$$
-\[MR = \dfrac{dTR}{dQ}\]
-$$
-In a perfectly competitive market, the average revenue and marginal revenue of the firm are equal to the market price.
-This is because the firm can sell all of the additional output it produces at the same price.
+In a perfectly competitive market, <mark style="background: #FF5582A6;">the average revenue and marginal revenu</mark>e of the firm are equal to the market price.

 To show this, we can substitute the expression for total revenue into the expression for average revenue:
 $$